NHERI-SimCenter/HydroUQ/Examples/hdro-0002/README.rst

    :align: center
    :width: 600
    :figclass: align-center

-   :alt: NHERI OSU LWF facilty's experimental schematic used in this example.
+NHERI OSU LWF facilty's experimental schematic used in this example.

 This research aims to produce a robust database (numerical and physical) from which to eventually be able to extract both the first-principals of wave-driven debris-field phenomena and design guidelines on induced forces.